 But don’t worry, all materials used are food-grade steel, aluminum, and ABS plastic.
 That means your food stays perfectly healthy for human consumption.

 They don’t call it “Big Bite” for no reason.
-You can fit large chunks of meat into the feeder without the machine clogging up or breaking down.
+You can grind large chunks of meat into the feeder without the machine clogging up or breaking down.
 This means the whole grinding process is infinitely easier and quicker than it is with other models.

 You only need to take one look to see how sturdily built this unit is.
-The reinforced steel and brushed-steel finish keep it running and looking perfectly over the years.
+The reinforced stainless steel and brushed-steel finish keep it running and looking perfectly over the years.
 Plus, the circuit-breaker protects it from power surges.

 If you do happen to come across any problems, you’ll be happy to know the LEM meat grinder comes with reliable lifetime customer support and a five-year warranty.